emhaihsan/blog-post-code/ollama/README.md

-# README.md

-# Chatbot with LangChain: GPT-4o Mini and Ollama Phi 3
+# Chatbot with LangChain: GPT-4o Mini and Phi 3

 This project demonstrates how to build chatbot applications using LangChain, integrating both paid and open-source large language models (LLMs).
-The examples include using GPT-4o Mini from OpenAI and Phi 3 from Ollama.
+The examples include using GPT-4o Mini from OpenAI and Phi 3 .

 ## Introduction